 Obtaining a Business Certificate

-A business certificate is required for: 1).
+A business certificate (also known as a DBA certificate, or Doing Business As certificate) is required for: 1).
 Any person, whether individually or as a partnership, conducting business under any other title other than the complete real name of the owners or 2). any corporation doing business in a name other than its corporate name; the certificate must be completed and filed by a corporate officer.
 These criteria are delineated per MGL Chapter 110, Section 5 and Chapter 11, Section 6 and can be viewed in this document: Mass General Law Regarding Business Certificate Requirements (PDF)

-You will need to present the document to the City Clerk's office along with cash or a check for $100.
+The cost of a business certificate is $100, payable by cash or check.
 Alternatively, you can pay the $100 fee online (credit card processing fees will apply).
 The City Clerk will finalize the document and will provide you with a certified copy.

 Businesses that are in a residential property require a letter of authorization from the landlord if the applicant does not own the property.